msalemor/adventureworks-viewer-ai/README.md

   M<-->Asst
 ```

-- Base on the UI selection, the system will have:
+- Based on the UI selection, the system will have:
   - No AI
   - Chatbot
   - Sqlbot